Geometric rigidity of simple modules for algebraic groups

 \subsection{Preliminaries}

 Our main references for the theory of algebraic groups are \cite{CGP15}, \cite{Milne17}, and \cite{Jan03}, with the last also our standard reference for the representation theory of algebraic groups.
-In most of the paper, $k$ denotes a field, but below we do need to consider the base change of $k$-groups and modules to more general $k$-algebras so up until \cref{cor:DEZE} we also let $k$ denote a general commutative unital ring.
+In most of the paper, $k$ denotes a field, but below we do need to consider the base change of $k$-groups and modules to more general $k$-algebras, so up until \cref{cor:DEZE} we also let $k$ denote a general commutative unital ring.
 For such a $k$, we view an affine $k$-group $G$ as a functor $\underline{k\textrm{-Alg}}\to \underline{\mathrm{Grp}}$ which is represented by a $k$-algebra $k[G]$; in other words $G(?)\cong \Hom_{k\textrm{-Alg}}(k[G],?)$.
-Since the term \emph{algebraic} has a wide range of uses we offer the following clarifications: when $G^0$ makes sense (such as when $k$ is artinian) and $k[G^0]$ is finitely generated, then we say $G$ is \emph{locally of finite type}; if $k[G]$ is finitely generated then we say $G$ is of \emph{finite type}.
-More restrictively, if $k[G]$ (resp.~$k[G^0]$) is isomorphic to $k[T_1,\dots,T_n]/I$ for $I$ finitely generated, then we say $G$ is \emph{finitely presented} or \emph{algebraic} (resp.~\emph{locally finitely presented}).
-(If $k$ is artinian then $k[G]$ being finitely generated and locally finitely presented coincides with being finitely presented.)
+If $k[G]$ is isomorphic to $k[T_1,\dots,T_n]/I$ for $I$ finitely generated, then we say $G$ is finitely presented or \emph{algebraic}

-In particular, suppose $k$ is a field, $k_s$ its separable closure, and $\bark$ its algebraic closure.
+In particular, suppose that $k$ is a field, $k_s$ its separable closure, and $\bark$ its algebraic closure.
 If $G$ is smooth, then $G$ is geometrically reduced, and it follows from \cite[Cor.
 1.17]{Milne17} that $G_{k_s}(k_s)$ is dense in $G_{k_s}$.